Preservation and utilization of Noto’s Satoyama and Satoumi

 Connection between Satoyama and Satoumi

-United Nations University Institute for the Advanced Study of Sustainability Operating Unit Ishikawa / Kanazawa(UNU-IAS OUIK) will host a symposium on ...Read more
+The United Nations University Institute for the Advanced Study of Sustainability Operating Unit Ishikawa/Kanazawa(UNU-IAS OUIK) is supporting the acti ...Read more